 Reasons could be better defined as circumstances.
 However, the circumstance alone does not predict the outcome.
 Our actions and responses determine what we learn and how well we overcome challenging situations.
-Looking on “problems” as an opportunity changes how you approach every situation!
+Looking at “problems” as an opportunity changes how you approach every situation!

 It is wise to direct your anger towards problems, not people; to focus your energy on answers, not excuses.

 Shift your Focus